 Tá an Ghaeilge fós beo beathaíoch mar theanga phobail in Éirinn.
 Déanann CMgS a dhícheall úsáid agus feasacht na Gaeilge inár bpobal a mhéadú.

 MIC has a strong sporting tradition, with sport and recreation playing an important role in the lives of our students.

 MIC has a proud sporting history.
-Students and alumni have represented county and country in various sports including GAA, rugby, athletics, handball, soccer, rowing and more.
+Students and alumni have represented club, county and country in various sports including GAA, rugby, athletics, handball, soccer, rowing and more.
 MIC has had outstanding victories in sport in the past few years.
 Many current and past students are playing at county level in Gaelic games and individuals are excelling in a number of sports at national and international level, including Róisín Upton (Irish Olympian hockey player, pictured), Ciara Griffin (Ireland women's rugby), and Amy O’Donoghue (middle-distance runner for Ireland) to name but a few.
 The MIC senior hurling team have won the Fitzgibbon Cup, the trophy for the premier hurling championship among higher education institutions in Ireland, twice.
 Our senior ladies football team have also been victorious in recent years and were crowned Giles Cup champions twice.
 We recently introduced Elite Sports Scholarships open to all students who have excelled in their chosen sport.

 MIC is delighted to offer a number of sporting scholarships, bursaries and awards in recognition of the sporting excellence amongst our students including:

 MIC Limerick’s leafy 25-acre campus is located within 10 minutes walking distance of the social and cultural buzz of Limerick City centre.
 Situated in the southern suburbs of the city, the campus has easy access to all cultural and social amenities, as well as the main rail and bus terminus.